robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/xUnit.net/xUnitAttributes.md

 #### Parameters

+`MemberData` has the following two parameters (provided into its constructor):
+- `memberName`
-`MemberData` must a parameter that provides the name of the member where the data is coming from.
+  a required parameter for providing the name of the member where the data is coming from.
+- `parameters`
+  an optional params parameter for supplying parameters into the member that provides the scenario data.
+If the member is not a method then these parameters are ignored.

+The following are attribute properties, they are *optional* parameters that need to be *named* to be set:
 - `Skip`
   When given a non-null, non-empty string (the skip *reason*), the test is not run.
 - `DisableDiscoveryEnumeration`